Your basket is currently empty!

 Is Ivermectin Effective Against COVID-19?

-Based on the evidence, ivermectin’s efficacy in treating COVID-19 is limited.
+Based on the evidence, the efficacy of ivermectin in treating COVID-19 is limited.

 Multiple large, well-designed trials haven’t found a significant benefit for ivermectin as a COVID treatment.